DarkThrone/css-training/content/alignment/vertical-centering-techniques.md

 ## Center content with a fixed height

-If the height of the content is known, you can use this simple technique to vertically center it (it works horizontally to).
-If the box has 300px height, yo need to move it 50% down with the `top` property and moving up half the height with the `margin-top` property with a negative value.
+If the height of the content is a known value, you can use this simple technique to vertically center it.
+If the box has 300px height, you need to move it 50% down with the `top` property and moving up half the height with the `margin-top` property with a negative value.
+This CSS trick also centers content horizontally.

 ```css
 div{